mbuche/N-Link-Pendulum/README.md

 # N-Link Pendulum

-This set of MATLAB scripts allows one to simulate a two-dimensional N-link pendulum in time.
+This set of MATLAB scripts allows one to numerically simulate a two-dimensional N-link pendulum in time.
 The equations of motion are generated using one of:

 * Newton-Euler approach (F = ma) with minimal coordinates (polar coordinates),
 * Newton-Euler approach (F = ma) with maximal coordinates (Cartesian coordinates and differential kinematic constraints),